AvaMarie44/S24_CMPS367/README.md

+# All assignments READ ME

+ASSIGNMENT 1
-# Assignment 1 -  Problem 1 Calculator console app
+Problem 1 Calculator console app

 #Purpose of the app
 The purpose of this app is a console application that solves arithmetic expressions put by the user.